deneb-viz/deneb-viz.github.io/docs/deeper-concepts/pattern-fills.md

 Where:

 - `pattern` is one of the pre-defined pattern IDs above, enclosed with single quotes.
   - The `#` used in the SVG URL should not be included here.
   - If an unknown (or invalid) `pattern` is provided, then this will result in no fill being applied.

 - `foreground` is a valid CSS color name or hex value, enclosed with single quotes.
   - If `foreground` is omitted (or `null`), Deneb will resolve this back to the value used by the default pattern (`black`).
   - `transparent` is a permitted value, and this will effectively hide the pattern stroke from the reader.
-  - `foreground` overrides the intensity modifier, if this is supplied in `pattern`.
+  - `foreground` overrides the intensity modifier if this is supplied in `pattern`.

 - `background` is a valid CSS color name or hex value, enclosed with single quotes.
   - If `background` is omitted, then Deneb will produce a transparent background for the generated pattern.

 ### Simple Example - Mark Properties